SauzeauYannis/CPP-Project/README.md

 ### Result

-We obtained a score of ?/20.
-(Result in January)
+We obtained a score of 12/20.